ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 authorization decisions based on the Relying Party's Appraisal Policy.
 The simplest such policy might be to simply authorize any party supplying a compliant Attestation Result signed by a trusted Verifier.
-A more complex policy might also entail comparing information provided in the result against known-good reference values, or applying more complex logic on such information.
+A more complex policy might also entail comparing information provided in the result against known-good Reference Values, or applying more complex logic on such information.

 Thus, Attestation Results often need to include detailed information about the Attester,